practicingruby/practicing-ruby-paid/posts/v7/006-infrastructure-alt.md

 made it that far, you may now be interested in looking at how a complete automation project is sewn together.

-The full Practicing Ruby cookbook contains a total of eight recipes, three of which we've already covered in this article.
-The five recipes we did not discuss in this article are responsible for handling the following chores:
+The full [Practicing Ruby cookbook][pr-cookbook] contains a total of eight recipes, three of which we've already covered in this article.
+The five recipes we did not discuss are responsible for handling the following chores:

 * Creating and managing a deployment user account to be used by Capistrano.
-* Installing postgresql and configuring a database for use with our Rails app.
+* Installing PostgreSQL and configuring a database for use with our Rails app.
 * Configuring Unicorn and managing it as an Upstart service.
 * Setting up some folders and files needed to deploy our Rails app.
 * Installing and managing MailCatcher as a service, to make email testing easier.